wodim/wow-discord-rich-presence/README.md

 1. [Download a copy of this repo](https://github.com/wodim/wow-discord-rich-presence/archive/master.zip) and decompress it.
 Inside you will find a WoW addon and a Python script.

-2. Install the WoW addon by copying the **IPC** folder to your _Interface/Addons_ directory and make sure it loads.
+2. Install the WoW addon by copying the correct **IPC (Expansion)** folder to your _Interface/Addons_ directory, rename it to **IPC** and make sure it loads.
 When you log in, you will see a few coloured squares on top of your portrait.

     ![Squares](https://github.com/wodim/wow-discord-rich-presence/raw/master/images/squares.png)